Louis René Boulanger

-Louis René Boulanger (1860–1917) was a French academic painter specialized in landscapes and still lifes.
+Louis René Boulanger (1860–1917) was a French academic painter who specialized in landscapes and still lifes.

 Life

 Born and bred in Paris, he was the son of Romantic painter Louis Candide Boulanger (1806–1867) and Adélaïde Catherine Amélie Lemonnier-Delafosse (1829–after 1900).
 His father died when he was only seven and his mother re-married painter Philippe Vallée.
 Boulanger studied at the École des Beaux-Arts with François-Louis Français (1814–1897), Edmond Charles Joseph Yon (1836–1897), and Léon Barillot (1844–1929).

 In 1884 he moved to Bourg-en-Bresse and later on to Belley, in the Ain region.
 In Belley he was given commissions for major decorative projects such as the Caisse d'Épargne savings bank, the wedding room at the Hôtel de Ville and the Pernollet hotel-restaurant in Belley.

 He returned to Bourg-en-Bresse where he died in 1917, badly affected by the Great War and the death of his son Charles.